The Legendary Cider

 People often ask us what makes our cider taste so good.
 Here are a couple hints: It starts with selecting really good fruit . . . and then, it’s all about the details — the cider press (it’s a one-of-a-kind), the process and the patience.
 And that’s why you can’t get this taste, this experience, anywhere else.

-What you won’t see is cloudy or muddy cider.
 Our cider is smooth, crisp, and loaded with apple flavor.
 That’s just the way we like it, and generations of Yates patrons agree that that’s how cider should be!
+We use nothing less than premium fruit to make cider, and you can taste and see the difference in every cup.

 Apples come in all shapes, sizes, flavors, and varieties.
 Each variety has a different flavor characteristic, and each variety has its own harvest date in the fall season.
 The season starts in late August or early September with late summer apples like Ginger Golds and Paula Reds, which are lighter in juice color and have a tarter flavor.
 As the season progresses, more varieties ripen.
 As each week passes, different cider flavors can be blended to create more intriguing tastes.
 By mid-October, as many as 10 different varieties of apples can be combined to make some pretty amazing flavor!